Rounding

 Graphs of the result, y, of rounding x using different methods.
 For clarity, the graphs are shown displaced from integer y values.
 In the SVG file, hover over a method to highlight it and, in SMIL-enabled browsers, click to select or deselect it.

 Rounding or rounding off is the process of adjusting a number to an approximate, more convenient value, often with a shorter or simpler representation.
 For example, replacing $23.4476 with $23.45, the fraction 312/937 with 1/3, or the expression √2 with 1.414.

 Rounding is often done to obtain a value that is easier to report and communicate than the original.
 Rounding can also be important to avoid misleadingly precise reporting of a computed number, measurement, or estimate; for example, a quantity that was computed as 123456 but is known to be accurate only to within a few hundred units is usually better stated as "about 123500".

 On the other hand, rounding of exact numbers will introduce some round-off error in the reported result.
 Rounding is almost unavoidable when reporting many computations – especially when dividing two numbers in integer or fixed-point arithmetic; when computing mathematical functions such as square roots, logarithms, and sines; or when using a floating-point representation with a fixed number of significant digits.
 In a sequence of calculations, these rounding errors generally accumulate, and in certain ill-conditioned cases they may make the result meaningless.

 Accurate rounding of transcendental mathematical functions is difficult because the number of extra digits that need to be calculated to resolve whether to round up or down cannot be known in advance.
 This problem is known as "the table-maker's dilemma".

 Rounding has many similarities to the quantization that occurs when physical quantities must be encoded by numbers or digital signals.

-A wavy equals sign (≈, approximately equal to) is sometimes used to indicate rounding of exact numbers, e.g. 9.98 ≈ 10.
+A wavy equals sign (≈) is sometimes used to indicate rounding of exact numbers, e.g. 9.98 ≈ 10.
 This sign was introduced by Alfred George Greenhill in 1892.

 Ideal characteristics of rounding methods include: